eugenio412/musixmatch-python/README.md

 python3.4 script.py

-IT JUST WORK AND IT'S EASY
+IT JUST WORKS AND IT'S EASY